 We’ve ordered the prophecies based on their Old Testament book order.
 For each one, we included a verse showing its fulfillment in the New Testament.

-It's our hope that your faith is strengthened as you peruse these prophecies about Jesus.
+It’s our hope that your faith is strengthened as you pursue these prophecies about Jesus.

 Not only was Christ’s miraculous birth prophetically revealed, but God planned his lineage from the very beginning.
 Here are eight prophecies predicting elements of Jesus’ birth and childhood.